Nicolai L. Volodos: Professional achievements

-Volodos was among those rare surgeons who could perform open and endovascular procedures on virtually any segment of the cardiovascular system, including the heart, the aorta and its branches, and the renal, extracranial, intracranial, and pulmonary arteries.
-Volodos and his department for a long time were among the country leaders in surgical and medical treatment of patients with peripheral arterial diseases (PAD).
-Throughout his career, at the departments he led, Volodos actively introduced into routine clinical practice many new diagnostic and treatment schemes, and he developed his own, including original diagnostic and surgical devices and instruments in partnership with scientific and industry collaborators.
+Volodos was a surgeon who performed both open and endovascular surgeries on virtually any segment of the cardiovascular system, including the heart, the aorta and its branches, and the renal, extracranial, intracranial, and pulmonary arteries.
+Volodos and his department were the country leaders in surgical and medical treatment of patients with peripheral arterial diseases (PAD).
+Throughout his career, Volodos actively introduced numerous diagnostic and treatment schemes; he developed diagnostic and surgical devices in partnership with scientific and industry collaborators.

 In January 1977, Volodos became the first surgeon in the Soviet Union to perform replantation of the arm after its traumatic transhumeral amputation.
-The case was described in the central press («Известия» от 9 февраля 1977, «Известия» 1977 2, «Правда» 1977) and became the catalyst for the beginning of microsurgery as a surgical specialty in Soviet medicine.
+The case was described in the central press and became the catalyst for the beginning of microsurgery as a surgical specialty in Soviet medicine.
 Soon after that, new specialised microsurgical centers were founded in different regions of the Soviet Union.

 In that same year, Volodos also performed Ukraine's first successful surgical repair of traumatic rupture of thoracic aorta.
 Soon after that, Volodos initiated several projects to improve the clinical examination and treatment of patients with different diseases of the aorta and its branches.
 This included making advances in minimally invasive surgery for the treatment of aortic aneurysms.
 Accordingly, to Volodos, in those scientific pursuits he was strongly influenced by Charles Dotter’s works and professional life.
 As a result, Volodos and associates developed the world's first stent graft, which was successfully used by him in clinic.
-That project resulted in the creation of more devices, including the Z-stent, different configurations of self-expanding stent grafts, multiple delivery systems, and endovascular procedures for use in the clinic.
+That project resulted in the creation of devices, including the Z-stent (a self-expanding stent graft), multiple delivery systems, which made new type of endovascular procedures possible.
 Volodos developed the principle of building an endovascular stent graft as combination of a stent as its attachment mechanism and a vascular graft, which had a significant impact on the development of many modern devices.
 Such devices as valves for transcatheter aortic valve implantation (TAVI); biliary, tracheal, and rectal stent grafts (currently called covered stents); and endovascular stents for peripheral arteries are all built on the same principle.